Canada Disability Benefit in Alberta: The facts and how to take action

 If you do not receive AISH or Income Support, receiving CDB could still change whether you are eligible for the other provincial benefits and the amounts you receive.
 Unless Alberta exempts CDB from being counted as income in eligibility and benefit calculations, it could lead to reductions in benefits from the following programs: Alberta Child Health Benefit, Medical benefits from Family Support for Children with Disabilities (FSCD), Alberta Aids to Daily Living (AADL), Residential Access Modification Program (RAMP), Alberta Student Aid, Alberta Child and Family Benefit, and Affordable Housing including Rental Assistance Benefit (RAB), Temporary Rental Assistance Benefit (TRAB), Community Housing, and Special Needs Housing.
 Eligibility for municipal government low-income transit passes may also be affected because the CBD must be reported, impacting the tax documents that cities use to determine eligibility.

-The Government of Alberta has sent a letter to everyone who receives AISH notifying them that they are required to apply for DTC and CDB.
 Applying provides little benefit to you if you receive AISH—the provincial government seems to be motivated by wanting to reduce the amount it spends on AISH payments for individuals who receive CDB.
 Applying for the CDB will be very challenging for some because it requires that you first apply successfully for a DTC certificate and ensure you have filed an income tax return.
-We advise you to try to comply by applying since we do not know yet what the implications would be of ignoring this direction from the Alberta government.
+We advise you to try to comply because whether you do or not, your AISH benefits may still be reduced by $200.
 For some individuals who receive AISH, applying for DTC has advantages because it allows them to qualify for other federal benefits.

 The DTC application has two parts:

-- Part A – completed by the person with a disability or their legal representative.
+• Part A – completed by the person with a disability or their legal representative.

-- Part B – completed a medical practitioner.
+• Part B – completed a medical practitioner.

 Find more information about applying for the Disability Tax Credit on our website here.